enteigss/eren-jaeger-generative-agent/README.md

 The goal of this project was to insert an Eren Jaeger persona into the generative agents playground produced by Park et al.

 ## Project Structure
-- `generative_agents/` - This is the original code used in the paper, but it is slightly modified.
+- `generative_agents/` - This is the original code used in the paper, but it is slightly modified
 - `memory_generation/` - This is where I generated Eren Jaeger's persona

 ## Prerequisites
 Set up a virtual environment and install everything from requirements.txt.
-Read the generative_agents README for more information
+Read the generative_agents README for more information.

 ## Installation
 1. Clone the repository: